For more information or to get a quote contact us today

 However, you would be surprised how often assault and battery litigation could still stick.
 Assault and battery is the combination of two violent crimes: assault, or the threat of violence; and battery, or the actual physical violence.

 The intention behind the actions is important.
-Generally, it is only necessary for the defendant to have intent to do the harmful act (as opposed to an intention to actually do harm).
+Generally, it is only necessary for the defendant to have the intent to do the harmful act (as opposed to an intention to actually do harm).
 Essentially, the act must be done voluntarily.
 Even in cases of self-defense, an intention to do harm or to do a harmful act can result in assault and battery charges.

 Additionally, a person claiming self-defense must prove at trial that the self-defense was justified.
-Generally a person may use reasonable force, but only what is necessary to repel the attack, and nothing beyond that.
+Generally, a person may use reasonable force, but only what is necessary to repel the attack and nothing beyond that.
 Otherwise, the defender becomes potentially liable for assault and battery.